-The Nottingham branch now has over 170 pubs signed up to the scheme.
+The Nottingham branch now has nearly 150 pubs signed up to the scheme.
 Though initially the scheme was only in the Nottingham area it was then rolled out nationally, and now most branches have adopted the scheme and you can see LocAles up and down the country.

 You will find that participating pubs will display appropriate stickers in windows and doors, visible from outside.

 You will always know a LocAle because most will have a topper attached to the pump clip.